eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: URI to use when generating Credential Offers.
 Default value: `openid-credential-offer://`

-Variable: `ISSUER_METADATA_SIGNED_METADATA_ENABLED`
-Description: Whether to enable support for signed metadata or not.
-Default value: `true`

 Variable: `ISSUER_SIGNED_METADATA_ISSUER`
 Description: Value of the `iss` claim of the signed metadata. **Must be a valid Https URL**.
 Default value: Value of `ISSUER_PUBLICURL`